cysouw/diathesis/text/c01_introduction.md

 This *Transitiv Opiniativ* can of course easily be united with the previous *Opiniativ* into a single diathesis by noticing, for example, that both can be rephrased with a complement clause with *sein* and a participle, compare [@llast b] and [@last b].
 However, this implies that when both *Opiniativ* diatheses are united, then the *sein-Perfekt* in [@llast b], see [@sec:summary-sein-perfekt], and the *Zustandspassiv* in [@last b], see [@sec:summary-zustandspassiv], have to be united as well (there is a perfect parallellism here).
 Now, there is nothing against this second unification (see [@sec:participle-different-diatheses] for a discussion), but exactly this point has been rather controversially discussed in the German grammatical literature.
 So either both are unified, or both are separated.
 Because I have separated the *Zustandspassiv* and the *sein-Perfekt* in this summary, I consequently also separate the two *Opiniativ* diatheses.

-## Antipassive diatheses ~~[OBJ › PBJ/ADJ]~~
+## Antipassive diatheses ~~[OBJ › ADJ]~~

-### *(Unmarkierter) Akkusativ Antipassiv* {#sec:summary-akkusativ-antipassiv}
+### *Akkusativ Antipassiv* {#sec:summary-akkusativ-antipassiv}

-The unmarked ~~Akkusativ Antipassiv~~ (see [@sec:prepositions-accusative-antipassive] and subsequent sections) is a diathesis in which an accusative argument alternates with a prepositional phrase.
+The unmarked ~~Akkusativ Antipassiv~~ (full discussion in [@sec:prepositions-accusative-antipassive] and subsequent sections) is a diathesis in which an accusative argument alternates with a prepositional phrase.
 This typically occurs without any overt marking other than the antipassive alternation itself.
-For example, the verh *schießen* 'to shoot' can be used both with an accusative and with an *auf* prepositional phrase [@next a].
+For example, the verb *schießen* 'to shoot' can be used both with an accusative and with an *auf* prepositional phrase [@next a].
 The semantic effect of this diathesis is that the object is less affected when marked as a prepositional phrase.
 In some instances, like with *glauben an* 'to believe in' [@next b] the prepositional phrase is a governed preposition (see [@sec:prepositions-governed-antipassive]).

-::: a
+::: ex
 a.
 Ich schieße den Bären. \
    Ich schieße auf den Bären.
 b.
 Ich glaube deine Aussage. \